This post may contain affiliate links.

 We just wrapped up a nine-week California RV trip to escape the cold winter.
 Given California’s reputation for being so expensive, our expense report may surprise you!
 Where did we stay?
 How many miles?
 What was our fuel bill?
 And what was the total cost?
-Get all these answers in our road trip stats, campgrounds, and average nightly cost in this in-depth post.
-Plus, learn all the ways we found to save money, so we could live large for less!
+In this in-depth post, get all these answers in our road trip stats, campgrounds, and average nightly cost.
+Plus, learn all the ways we found to save money so that we could live large for less!

 Trip Destination and Travel Dates

 We also compare our 2022/2023 winter snowbird RV trip to last year’s huge RV trip to Florida in the winter of 2021/2022.
-Despite traveling in the same RV, they ended up being very different winter RV trip experiences.
+Despite traveling in the same RV, they were very different winter RV trip experiences.
 We had different goals, travel style, and pace this time.
 And this led to some very interesting comparisons and learnings to share with you.

 Keep in mind as you read this…

-As RVers, there are SO many variables related to the cost of the RV lifestyle and your preferred style of travel.
+As RVers, there are SO many variables related to the RV lifestyle’s cost and your preferred travel style.
 But that’s also what’s great about RV life.
 You get to design yours any way you like.
 It all depends on your personal goals, budget, and desired experiences.

 OK, are you ready?
 Let’s get into it!